zhangbsn-gt/developer.gov.sg/collections/_posts/2021-11-12-stack-x-cloud-post.md

   - SGTS
 ---

-The virtual STACK-X Cloud 2021 conference highlighting the power of Government on Commercial Cloud (GCC) was held on 17 November 2021.
-Chief Information Officers (CIOs) and senior IT leaders learned about GCC's journey and facilitates Agencies to formulate migration and system modernisation strategies and accelerate digital transformation.
+The virtual STACK-X Cloud 2021 conference was held on 17 November 2021.
+It showcased how the Singapore Government is accelerating digital transformation by unlocking the power of Government on Commercial Cloud (GCC).
+The conference highlighted the latest GCC enhancements, and covered topics around cloud landscape and roadmap as well as practical lessons on cloud adoption.